awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 + You can copy AWS Marketplace, VM Import/Export, and AWS Storage Gateway snapshots, but you must verify that the snapshot is supported in the destination Region\.

 **Limits**
-+ Each account can have up to five concurrent snapshot copy requests to a single destination Region\.
++ Each account can have up to twenty concurrent snapshot copy requests to a single destination Region\.
 + User\-defined tags are not copied from the source snapshot to the new snapshot\.
 You can add user\-defined tags during or after the copy operation\.
-For more information, see [Tagging Your Amazon EC2 Resources](Using_Tags.md)\.
+For more information, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.
 + Snapshots created by the `CopySnapshot` action have an arbitrary volume ID that should not be used for any purpose\.

-## Incremental Copying Across Regions<a name="ebs-incremental-copy"></a>
+## Incremental Snapshot Copying<a name="ebs-incremental-copy"></a>

 Whether a snapshot copy is incremental is determined by the most recently completed snapshot copy\.
-When you copy a snapshot across Regions, the copy is an incremental copy if the following conditions are met:
+When you copy a snapshot across Regions or accounts, the copy is an incremental copy if the following conditions are met:
-+ The snapshot was copied to the destination Region previously\.
++ The snapshot was copied to the destination Region or account previously\.
-+ The most recent snapshot copy still exists in the destination Region\.
++ The most recent snapshot copy still exists in the destination Region or account\.
-+ All copies of the snapshot in the destination Region are either unencrypted or were encrypted using the same CMK\.
++ All copies of the snapshot in the destination Region or account are either unencrypted or were encrypted using the same CMK\.

 If the most recent snapshot copy was deleted, the next copy is a full copy, not an incremental copy\.
-If the first copy is still pending when you start another copy, the second copy is also a full copy\.
-If the first copy is completed but the second copy is still pending when you start another copy, the third copy is incremental to the first copy\.
+If a copy is still pending when you start a another copy, the second copy starts only after the first copy finishes\.

-We recommend that you tag your snapshots with the volume ID and creation time so that you can keep track of the most recent snapshot copy of a volume in the destination Region\.
+We recommend that you tag your snapshots with the volume ID and creation time so that you can keep track of the most recent snapshot copy of a volume in the destination Region or account\.

 To see whether your snapshot copies are incremental, check the [copySnapshot](ebs-cloud-watch-events.md#copy-snapshot-complete) CloudWatch event\.